ginawelsh/RedditLanguageAnalysis/README.md

 # Reddit Language Analysis

-This project looks at four (polarisingly chosen) subreddits and aims to analyse the language of their comments.
+This project looks at four (polarisingly chosen) subreddits and aims explore several questions related to the language used in these subreddits.

 The chosen subreddits are /r/antiwork, /r/productivity, /r/skeptic and /r/psychic.
+I will be drawing data primarily from comments posted in these communities (obtained using the PRAW Python API) and using the NLTK tool to analyse the comments.

+So far in this project:

-In this project, I will be exploring frequency distributions of words (e.g. What are the top 20 nouns, verbs and adjectives of each subreddit) and I will also be making forays into comment generation using n-grams (my first time doing this)
+- I have explored frequency distributions of words (e.g. What are the top 20 nouns, verbs and adjectives of each subreddit?)

+In the future, I would like to:

+- Make forays into language generation using n-grams (my first time doing this)